llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-numbers.rst

 Finds constants and function calls to math functions that can be replaced with c++20's mathematical constants from the ``numbers`` header and offers fix-it hints.
-Does not match the use of variables or macros with that value and instead, offers a replacement at the definition of said variables and macros.
+Does not match the use of variables or macros with that value, and instead, offers a replacement at the definition of said variables and macros.

 .. code-block:: c++